rchereji/Misc_Jupyter_notebooks/README.md

 # Misc_Jupyter_notebooks
-A collection of miscellaneous notes &amp; pieces of code
+A collection of miscellaneous notes &amp; pieces of code regarding Python libraries such as numpy, pandas, scikit-learn.